Groundwater contamination by pharmaceuticals: Adsorption onto soil

 Sorption identifies a heterogeneous reaction that is often driven by instantaneous thermochemical equilibrium.
 It describes the process for which a certain mass of solute dissolved in the aqueous phase adheres to a solid phase (such as the organic fraction of soil in the case of organic compounds), being therefore removed from the liquid phase.
 In hydrogeochemistry, this phenomenon has been proved to cause a delayed effect in solute mobility with respect to the case in which solely advection and dispersion occur in the aquifer.
-For pharmaceuticals, it can be typically interpreted using a linear adsorption model at equilibrium, which is fully appliable at low concentrations ranges.
+For pharmaceuticals, it can be typically interpreted using a linear adsorption model at equilibrium, which is fully applicable at low concentrations ranges.
 The latter model relies upon assessment of a linear partition coefficient, usually denoted as $k_d$, that depends - for organic compounds - on both organic carbon-water partition coefficient $K_{OC}$ and organic carbon fraction $f_{OC}$ into soil.
 While the former term is an intrinsic chemical property of the molecule, the latter one instead depends on the soil moisture of the analyzed aquifer.

 Sorption of trace elements like pharmaceuticals in groundwater is interpreted through the following linear isotherm model:

 Where $C_S$ identifies the adsorbed concentration on the solid phase and $k_d \propto K_{OC},f_{OC}$.

 The neutral form of the organic molecules dissolved in water is typically the sole responsible of sorptive mechanisms, that become as more important as the soils are rich in terms of organic carbon.
 Anionic forms are instead insensitive to sorptive mechanisms, while cations can undergo adsorption only in very particular conditions.